PerfectBee Logo

 It's safe to say that the world would be a very different place without the bee.

 The importance of pollinators, particularly the honey bee, is recognized not just scientifically but also by government, due to their immense economic value.
-The decline of bee populations in recent years was the catalyst for the creation of the Pollinator Health Task Force in 2014.
+The decline of bee populations in recent years was the catalyst for creating the Pollinator Health Task Force in 2014.
 This resulted in the publication of the National Strategy to Promote the Health of Honey Bees and Pollinators.

 They Shower Us With Color and Fill Our Table

 Pollination is a powerful force across the globe!
 But even locally, we benefit substantially.
 Many gardeners and homesteaders install beehives specifically to boost the local harvest.
-In many cases, this is done to brighten the garden with healthy, quickly-populating flowers.
-Fruits and trees benefit too and the impact can be very clear.
+This is often done to brighten the garden with healthy, quickly-populating flowers.
+Fruits and trees benefit, too, and the impact can be obvious.

 The time when bees have access to abundant sources of nearby nectar and can therefore produce the greatest volume of honey is called the honey flow.
 It is something beekeepers consider carefully as they plan their gardens.